On-Point-RND/SMILES-project-example/README.md

 This project builds an **end-to-end pipeline** using **LLM agents** to monitor and assess potential risks affecting retail products (starting with **sugar** and **tuna**) over a **3-month horizon**.
 The goal is to detect early signals from global news (e.g., supply chain disruptions, weather events, regulations) so businesses can act proactively.

+# Problem statement
+**Problem Statement**
+Global supply chains for retail commodities are increasingly vulnerable to disruptions caused by geopolitical, environmental, and regulatory shifts, which can escalate costs, delay deliveries, and destabilize markets.
+Products like sugar and tuna, which rely on geographically concentrated production and complex logistics, are particularly at risk.
+Traditional risk assessment methods often rely on retrospective analyses or siloed data, leaving businesses reactive to emerging threats.
+Manual monitoring of global news and events is time-consuming, error-prone, and ill-suited for detecting subtle early signals—such as localized weather anomalies, port strikes, or policy drafts—that may cascade into systemic risks.
+Consequently, decision-makers lack timely, actionable insights to mitigate disruptions within critical planning windows, such as the 3-month horizon pivotal for inventory and procurement strategies.

+To address this gap, we propose an automated, end-to-end pipeline leveraging large language model (LLM) agents to continuously analyze heterogeneous data streams—news articles, government reports, and social media—for early indicators of supply chain risks.
+By integrating real-time information extraction, causal reasoning, and probabilistic forecasting, the system aims to quantify risks and generate proactive alerts tailored to specific commodities.
+Focusing initially on sugar and tuna, this approach seeks to transform reactive risk management into a dynamic, predictive process.
+The pipeline’s adaptability to diverse products and scenarios offers a scalable solution to enhance supply chain resilience, enabling businesses to preempt disruptions rather than merely respond to them.

 ---

 ## 🎯 Objective